-Enbridge Gas responded to comments on the need for a technical conference, submitting that a technical conference is not required as the record is complete, and no party raised a substantive area that requires further inquiry, clarification or examination through a technical conference or oral hearing.
+Enbridge Gas responded to comments on the need for a technical conference, submitting that a technical conference is not required as the record is complete, and no party raised a substantive area that requires further inquiry or clarification.
+Enbridge Gas stated that it had provided responses to specific interrogatories that Environmental Defence identified as areas that necessitated further inquiry through a technical conference.
+Enbridge Gas also responded to comments from FRPO and Pollution Probe stating that neither of these parties had provided justification for a technical conference based on a particular reference to the evidentiary record.